BekaValentine/cyberpunk_game/tasks.md

 ALSO: There should also be very real consequences for these moves, not just in the sense mentioned above, of having to MAKE the move from corporate to non-corporate or whatever, but also in the sense that being corporate lets you achieve certain things much more easily, or gives you a chance to meet certain people, or whatever, that being non-corporate doesn't.
 Same for the others.
 The consequences should be material not just the "corp" vs "not" label.

-AND when the engin comes around and the aliens make first contact, who you're with affects which rebel faction you end up with, or if you're with a collaborator faction, or what.
+AND when the ending comes around and the aliens make first contact, who you're with affects which rebel faction you end up with, or if you're with a collaborator faction, or what.

+Paths vary: corporate path has lots more pentesting missions, while underground paths have more dirt digging, etc. Corp paths have upsides and downsides -- upsides are more easy access to lots of corporate facilities, downsides are more morally questionable things you have to accept and let slide (b/c revealing them gets you fired).

+Different paths all must be able to intersect w/ main story beats -- how depends on the beat, and there are different options, routes, easinesses, etc.

 ## Task Rambles